iakaanb/BattleShip/Battleship/Battleship/README.md

 # Battleship
-## CS 3110 Project
-- Naakai McDonald nm563
+- Naakai McDonald
-- Ginger McCoy gmm225
+- Ginger McCoy
-- Niti Goyal ng459
+- Niti Goyal
-- Nidhi Soma ns848
+- Nidhi Soma

 ## Description
  In this classic game of strategy and deduction, you'll